Multiple Sclerosis

 Multiple Sclerosis (MS) is a chronic autoimmune disease that affects the central nervous system, causing a wide range of debilitating symptoms.
 Traditional treatment options for MS primarily focus on managing symptoms and slowing down the progression of the disease.
 However, recent advancements in medical research have unveiled a potential breakthrough: stem cell therapy.
 Stem cell treatment for multiple sclerosis offers a promising avenue for individuals, aiming to not only manage symptoms but potentially repair damaged nerve cells and improve the overall quality of life.

-The Promise of Stem Cell Treatment for Multiple Sclerosis
+The Promise of Regenerative Medicine for Multiple Sclerosis

 Research has shown stem cells can repair myelin sheaths.
 This protective coating surrounds nerve fibers of the central nervous system that are damaged by multiple sclerosis (MS).
 Additionally, stem cells are capable of modulating the immune response which may be involved in MS development.